Rotork Advances Share Buyback Program with Latest Purchase - TipRanks.com

 More about Rotork plc

-Rotork plc operates in the engineering industry, specializing in the manufacturing of industrial flow control equipment.
-The company is known for its production of actuators and related products, serving sectors such as oil and gas, water and wastewater, and power generation.
+Rotork plc operates in the industrial sector, specializing in manufacturing and supplying actuators and flow control products.
+The company focuses on providing solutions for industries such as oil and gas, water and wastewater, power, and industrial processes.

 Technical Sentiment Signal: Strong Buy